ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 Achieving that success means being mindful and planning around some inherent flaws: synchronous chat programs require both parties to stop what they're doing and engage, and they result in conversations that are poorly organized and do not produce lasting artifacts for your team to reference.
 You can and should recognize these downsides and compensate for them by setting up basic etiquette and expectations for your team in how to use these tools.

-Slack s own blog includes a great article with some common best practices at ctohb.com/slack.
+Slack's own blog includes a great article with some common best practices at ctohb.com/slack.

 Here are a few recommendations for working with synchronous chat tools: